Stop navigating from one website to another, and read ALL the information you need before you leave home.

 And if I can give a final piece of advice, pack everything using travel cubes.
 They are great to easily organize your clothes so you can access everything near instantly.

-In any case, always take a lot at the weather forecast to have an idea of what you might find once here…
+In any case, always take a look at the weather forecast to have an idea of what you might find once here…

 Before you hit the road, download ebooks, music, movies, games, and other entertainment that you like.